anarthal/prettyresults/docs/tutorial.rst

 .. literalinclude:: ../examples/example.py
    :lines: 8,9

-We now create an :ref:`analyzer.AnalysisContext` (TODO: fix the link) object.
+We now create an :class:`analyzer.AnalysisContext` object.
 This is the heart of analyzer: it will accumulate the results of our analysis to generate the web and Word afterwards: